-While most acts of worship in our school are Christian, we also hold assemblies that reflect the traditions of other religions that are represented in the school and the wider community.
-All acts of worship are invitational thus building pupils' understanding of the act of worship and a respect for those taking part.
+While most acts of worship in our school are Christian, we also hold celebrations that reflect the traditions of other religions that are represented in the school and the wider community.
+We also hold assemblies that discuss world affairs and link these with our core Christian Values and British Values.